-We are proud to share some of our notable sustainability achievements from 2020 in our 2021 sustainability report infographic.
+We are proud to share some of our notable sustainability achievements from the past year in our 2020 sustainability factsheet.

 Guidelines set by regulatory bodies and standard development organizations have paved the way for human factors and usability testing in healthcare.
 While healthcare usability professionals and healthcare organizations continue to adopt design and research practices from industry standards, the opportunities in human-centered research (psychology, cognitive neuroscience, etc..) should not be overlooked.